 “Recent studies have identified more than $400 million in local government spending to clean up litter and prevent it from reaching waterways.
 Plastic bags represent a disproportionate and highly visible source of litter because they blow from trash cans, garbage trucks and landfills, lodge in trees, and wash into storm drains.
 They also clog and damage recycling equipment.
 The City of San Jose estimated an annual loss of $1 million each year due to plastic bag-related repairs in its facilities.
 San Francisco and Sacramento report similar costly plastic bag related shut downs.”
 A win-win for everybody!

-A step into the right direction for taking care of our oceans, wildlife and ourselves is to keep the ban on plastic bags.
+A step in the right direction for taking care of our oceans, wildlife and ourselves is to keep the ban on plastic bags.
 California is going in the right direction!

-Have you dreamed of going surfing in California?
+Are you dreaming of surfing in California?
 Browse our extended offer of surf camps and vacations and find the one you like best!